According to a report from Verto it was found that more and more people are opting to switch to Mac. If you’re one of them, this post is for you.

 If you’ve not stumbled upon the finder app as of now, it’s the first icon on the dock below your screen as shown in the image below:

-Just like windows explorer, this is where you will be managing all the files & folder on your mac and external drives (if connected).
+Just like windows explorer, this is where you will be managing all the files & folders on your Mac and external drives (if connected).
 But unlike windows explorer, you can organize the files & folders by tags, stacks, smart folders, and whatnot?

 There’s so much to the finder app, which is beyond the scope of this post.